exercism/website-copy/pages/terms.md

 - Our [Privacy Policy](...)
 - Our community [Code of Conduct](...)

+## Overview

+Our general approach should be fairly straightforward

+1. Our services are provided free of charge on an "as is" basis.
+We do our best to keep our platform operational, but we cannot offer any guarantees of this.

+2. We aim to have a user-friendly approach to privacy and security

+3. We will run advertising and/or sponsorship, but we won't sell your data, or use your activity to target you for marketing purposes.

+4. We want to make Exercism an enjoyable and safe place for everyone and we will take action against users who undermine our Platform and/or our community values.

+5. The content submitted to the Platform such as Programming/Code *Solutions*, or mentoring feedback, belong to the community and are published openly under an open license.

+6. We will try to be open about how we choose to develop the Platform and how we use the data and content contained within it.

-## General
+## The detail

+Exercism is run and managed by Exercism Inc ("We", "Us"), a corporation of Delaware.
+The following Terms of Service (these **Terms**) are an agreement between **Exercism Inc** and you, and governs your permitted use of our **Platform**.

+Any clause headings, numbers, and/or emphasis in these Terms are for ease of reference only and shall not be taken into account in the construction or interpretation of the clauses to which they refer.

+If any provision of these Terms is found to be illegal, void or unenforceable, then that provision shall be deemed severable from these Terms and shall not affect the validity and enforceability of any remaining provisions of these Terms.

-Exercism, reserves the right, at its discretion, to modify these Terms at any time by posting revised Terms on the public web site.
-You shall be responsible for reviewing and becoming familiar with any such modifications.
-Your access to or use of our services following such modification constitutes your acceptance of the terms and conditions of these Terms as modified.
+Exercism, reserves the right, at its discretion, to modify these Terms at any time by posting revised Terms on https://exercism.io.
 These Terms apply to all who access or use our Platform, including without limitation users who contribute **Solutions** and other content, registered or otherwise.

-Any clause headings (and/or numbers) in these Terms are for ease of reference only and shall not be taken into account in the construction or interpretation of the clauses to which they refer

-These Terms supersede any prior agreement (oral or in writing) between You and Us and You acknowledge that these Terms contain the whole agreement between You and Us and that You have not relied upon any oral or written representations made by Us or Our employees or agents.

-Any personal information submitted in connection with Your use of this Site is subject to Our Privacy Policy, located within Our Site and which You hereby acknowledge and accept by virtue of Your agreement to Our Terms.
+Any personal information submitted to our platform is subject to Our Privacy Policy.

-If any provision of these Terms is found to be illegal, void or unenforceable, then that provision shall be deemed severable from these Terms and shall not affect the validity and enforceability of any remaining provisions of these Terms.

 ## User obligations